Communities

 "Spark noise"

-Lundin‭ wrote 8 months ago
+Lundin‭ wrote about 1 year ago

 You won't ever get to the bottom of the cause of the "spark noise" unless you dissect the PSU, do some light reverse-engineering and see what may be the cause.
 However, please note that disassembling these can be dangerous even with power disconnected since the internal caps can hold high loads for quite some time.
 If you have no experience with repairing high VAC equipment, then the best advise is probably to leave it at that and buy a new PSU.

-Elleanor Lopez‭ wrote 8 months ago
+Elleanor Lopez‭ wrote about 1 year ago

 Additionally, disassembling will void any kind of warranty.
 I mean, the cables are cut now, so warranty is off the table anyway.
 Personally I would guess it is a defective unit, I would buy exactly the same unit, hook it up to a PC the way it is intended to be used, observe if the ''spark'' is present.
 If it is not, cut it up, hook it up to load and see if anything changes.
 None of my supplies have ever ''sparked'', unless I did an oopsie myself.

-Lundin‭ wrote 8 months ago
+Lundin‭ wrote about 1 year ago

 And well, trouble-shooting PSUs on the product level is probably off-topic here.
 We'd expect questions to rather be about how to trouble-shoot them on the component level.
 Rectifier bridges, transformers, regulators, isolation, filters etc etc.